Raymond T. Odierno: Army leadership

 Odierno is sworn in as Army chief of staff by Secretary of the Army John M. McHugh at Joint Base Myer-Henderson Hall, 7 September 2011.

 On 30 May 2011, Odierno was nominated to be Army Chief of Staff.
 He was confirmed to take over from General Martin E. Dempsey on 7 September 2011, and sworn in as 38th Army chief of staff later that day.
+In 2013, Odierno issued an order restoring the original, shortened lyrics of the U.S. Army anthem "The Army Goes Rolling Along."

-In 2014, Odierno submitted a budget request for 520,000 active-duty soldiers, and said that the bare minimum was 450,000, which would, however, be at a "high risk to meet one major war".
+In 2014, Odierno submitted a budget request for 520,000 active-duty soldiers.
+He said that the bare minimum was 450,000, which would be at a "high risk to meet one major war".
 As chief of staff, Odierno said in a 2015 interview with The Daily Telegraph that he was "very concerned" about a decline in the United Kingdom's military spending.
 In August 2015, Odierno retired from the Army after 39 years of service.

 Post-military activities

 In January 2017, Odierno was named chairman of USA Football, a national organization that promotes youth football.
 He was named chairman and alternate governor of the National Hockey League's Florida Panthers on 12 October 2017.
 In January 2019, he was selected to serve a three-year term on the College Football Playoff selection committee.
 In July 2021, he was selected as a member of the board of trustees at North Carolina State University.